-Health Facility Revenue Bonds, Series 2015 were issued to provide financing of the construction of a new building that will house 80 residential-style assisted living suites and 48 memory support assisted living suites, as well as converting existing space to provide an additional skilled nursing dining space, 24 rental independent living units and 20 skilled nursing beds within the City, Health Facilities Authority has issued a series of Senior Housing Revenue Bonds, Series 2015.
+Health Facility Revenue Bonds, Series 2015 were issued to provide financing of the construction of a new building that will house 80 residential-style assisted living suites and 48 memory support assisted living suites, as well as converting existing space to provide an additional skilled nursing dining space, 24 rental independent living units and 20 skilled nursing beds within the City, the City of Cape Coral Health Facilities Authority has issued a series of Senior Housing Revenue Bonds, Series 2015.
 These bonds do not constitute a debt or pledge of the full faith and credit of the City, and accordingly, they have not been reported in the accompanying financial statements.
-At September 30, 2019, Health Facility Revenue Bonds outstanding aggregated \$79,385,000.
+At September 30, 2021, Health Facility Revenue Bonds outstanding aggregated \$76,270,000.